nrz/ylikuutio/doc/ontology.md

 Inheriting [`yli::ontology::Entity`](../code/ylikuutio/ontology/entity.hpp) enables the use of virtual functions common for all ontological Entities.

 ## Universe and EntityFactory
+The recommended way to create Entities in a game or simulation is as follows:
+First the application must create [`yli::ontology::Universe`](../code/ylikuutio/ontology/universe.hpp) instance in the constructor of that derived type of [`yli::core::Application`](../code/ylikuutio/core/application.hpp).
+For an example, see [`hirvi::HirviApplication`](../code/hirvi/hirvi.cpp).

-The recommended way to create Entities in a game or simulation is to first create [`yli::ontology::Universe`](../code/ylikuutio/ontology/universe.hpp) and then get a [`yli::ontology::EntityFactory*`](../code/ylikuutio/ontology/entity_factory.hpp) pointer using `Universe::get_entity_factory` and then create all other Entities using the member functions of that [`EntityFactory`](../code/ylikuutio/ontology/entity_factory.hpp).
+Ensure that your derived class of `Application` has an instantiation of [`yli::ontology::EntityFactory`](../code/ylikuutio/ontology/entity_factory.hpp) class template as a member variable, and then use that `EntityFactory` instantiation to create all other Entities using the member functions of that `EntityFactory` instantiation.

 There is no support for multiple simultaneous [`Universe`](../code/ylikuutio/ontology/universe.hpp) Entities.
 Do not create more than 1 `Universe`!